 - Change the vio_select value to a 1.
 This disables the buttons on the physical board and enables the pause, reset and toggle buttons via the VIO.

-will see the LED counter stop at a particular value.
-Take note of the unsigned
+see the LED counter stop at a particular value.
+Take note of the unsigned binary

 - Press the toggle_vio_out button.
 The value of the count_out_OBUF bus be squared, as the current RM is a multiplier.
 In this case, 144.

 - Press the pause button again and the counter will start.
 The count_out_OBUF